o1-labs/rfcs/0001-template.md

 ## Prior art
 [prior-art]: #prior-art

 Discuss prior art, both the good and the bad, in relation to this proposal.

+Prior art is any evidence that your feature (invention, change, proposal) is already known.
+Examples include:

+- For language, library, cargo, tools, implementation, and compiler RFCs: Does this feature exist in other programming languages and if so, what are pros and cons?

+Think about the lessons from other languages or similar updates and provide readers of your RFC with a fuller picture.
+If there is no prior art, that is fine.
+Your ideas are interesting whether they are new or adapted from another source.

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions